Xinjiang conflict: 1990s to 2007

-2007-present
+2007–present

-It is apparent that the number of violent incidents and uprisings increased from the 1990s, peaking in 2014, although their extent is difficult to confirm independently due to restrictions on the access of independent observers and international journalists.
-Nonetheless, the majority of events during this period were characterised as spontaneous clashes or riots by "disorganized, disgruntled, fairly impulsive young men".
+The number of violent incidents and uprisings increased from the 1990s, peaking in 2014, although their extent is difficult to confirm independently due to restrictions on the access of independent observers and international journalists.

 According to Vaughan Winterbottom, although the Turkistan Islamic Party distributes propaganda videos and its Arabic Islamic Turkistan magazine (documented by Jihadology.net and the Jamestown Foundation) the Chinese government apparently denied the party's existence; China claimed that there was no terrorist connection to its 2008 bus bombings as the TIP claimed responsibility for the attacks.
 In 2007, police raided a suspected TIP terrorist training camp.
 The following year, an attempted suicide bombing on a China Southern Airlines flight was thwarted and the Kashgar attack resulted in the death of sixteen police officers four days before the beginning of the Beijing Olympics.

 During the night of 25–26 June 2009, in the Shaoguan incident in Guangdong, two people were killed and 118 injured.
 The incident reportedly triggered the July 2009 Ürümqi riots; others were the September 2009 Xinjiang unrest and the 2010 Aksu bombing, after which 376 people were tried.
 The July 2011 Hotan attack led to the deaths of 18 people, 14 of whom were attackers.
-Although the attackers were ethnic Uyghurs,both Han and Uyghurs were victims.
+Although the attackers were ethnic Uyghurs, both Han and Uyghurs were victims.
 That year, six ethnic Uyghur men unsuccessfully attempted to hijack an aircraft heading to Ürümqi, a series of knife and bomb attacks occurred in July and the Pishan hostage crisis occurred in December.
 Credit for the attacks was professed by the Turkistan Islamic Party.

 On 28 February 2012, an attack in Yecheng left 20 people dead, including seven attackers.

 On 24 April 2013, clashes in Bachu occurred between a group of armed men and social workers and police near Kashgar.
 The violence left at least 21 people dead, including 15 police and officials.
 According to a local government official, the clashes broke out after three other officials reported that suspicious men armed with knives were hiding in a house outside Kashgar.
 Two months later, on 26 June, riots in Shanshan left 35 dead, including 22 civilians, 11 rioters and 2 police officers.